 Maintenance of this database is supported by the U.S. Department of Energy.
 The database is a work in progress.
 While the information is believed to be accurate, we realize that the database may not be comprehensive or may need data updates.
 If you have questions about the database or would like to report a new installation you do not see listed, please contact:

 Fairfax VA, 22031

 Website Privacy Statement

 The CHP Installation Database Website is designed to provide straightforward information about existing CHP in the United States.
-The information is presented in table format, with each state having its own table of existing CHP systems.
+The information is presented in table format, with each state or territory having its own table of existing CHP systems.
 The tables show each state's existing CHP systems with information about the site name, location, capacity, application, operating year, prime mover, and fuel type.

 There are several ways to access information about existing CHP systems, depending on the user's desired outcome.

 The Map Function: The simplest method of using the database is the map function, located on the home page.
 The map function allows the user to see lists of CHP systems in each of the 50 states or territories.
 To see basic information about a system, place your mouse pointer over the system.
 To see detailed information about the system and all others in the same state, hold your mouse pointer stationary over the map marker, and a pop-up will present information about the facility.
 Alternatively, you can click on the marker as well.
 To close the pop-up, click the 'x' icon in the upper right, or click anywhere on the map.
 You can also hold the mouse pointer over a different marker to close the current pop-up and display one for the new marker.